supabase/wrappers/supabase-wrappers/README.md

 In a minimum FDW, which supports data scan only, `begin_scan()`, `iter_scan()` and `end_scan()` are required, all the other functions are optional.

-Below are some FDWs developed using this framework, check them out:
+Below are some FDWs developed using this framework by [Supabase](https://supabase.com/), check them out:

 - [HelloWorld](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/helloworld_fdw): A demo FDW to show how to develop a baisc FDW.
-- [BigQuery](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/bigquery_fdw): A FDW for [BigQuery](https://cloud.google.com/bigquery) which only supports async data scan at this moment.
+- [BigQuery](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/bigquery_fdw): A FDW for Google [BigQuery](https://cloud.google.com/bigquery) which supports data read and modify.
-- [Clickhouse](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/clickhouse_fdw): A FDW for [ClickHouse](https://clickhouse.com/) which supports both async data scan and modify.
+- [Clickhouse](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/clickhouse_fdw): A FDW for [ClickHouse](https://clickhouse.com/) which supports data read and modify.
-- [Stripe](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/stripe_fdw): A FDW for [Stripe](https://stripe.com/) API.
+- [Stripe](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/stripe_fdw): A FDW for [Stripe](https://stripe.com/) API which supports data read only.
+- [Firebase](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/firebase_fdw): A FDW for Google [Firebase](https://firebase.google.com/) which supports data read only.
+- [Airtable](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/airtable_fdw): A FDW for [Airtable](https://airtable.com/) API which supports data read only.

 ## Basic usage